isabella232/Signicat-Auth-Tree-Nodes/README.md

       field("email", rawProfile.email),
       field("username", rawProfile.email)))

 6.)
-Go into scripts again, and find the "Normalized Profile to Managed User" script.
+Go into scripts again, and find the `Normalized Profile to Managed User` script.
 This script will convert the normalized social profile into a managed user.
 Delete the contents of the script and copy & paste the following code snippet into the Script field:

       import static org.forgerock.json.JsonValue.field
       import static org.forgerock.json.JsonValue.json